Bylaws & Policies

 The Treasurer and the President of the Board and only the Treasurer and the President of the Board shall be signatories on all accounts.
 The Treasurer is responsible for keeping account of all church funds.
 Every six months there shall be a review of the books, consisting of a finance committee member matching the reported balances to the bank records.

 Disbursements will be made by the Treasurer and can only be made if the expenditure is part of an approved budget or is specifically approved by a vote of the board.

 The administrative staff of the church shall be responsible for keeping records of individual giving, and providing appropriate and timely receipts for the purposes of tax deductions.
 The administrative staff of the church will also keep records of all pledges, and keep accounts of giving in relationship to pledge.
-All who pledge shall receive a quarterly account of their giving in relationship to their pledge.
 Actual numbers for any donations received and/or pledged shall be held in confidence between the administrative staff of the church and the Chair of the Stewardship Committee.

 Members and Friends are advised to check with the Minister and/or Chair of the Building Committee before making material gifts to the church in order to ensure their usability.
 Material gifts are not counted against pledge commitments.
 The Minister will supply a receipt for tax purposes for all material gifts that might possibly be greater than $250.00 in value.
 That receipt will describe the item but not give it a particular monetary value.

 Financial Support for NUUC comes first and foremost from the Annual Stewardship Drive, which involves the entire membership and provides for the operating budget.
 A fundraiser is defined as either an effort to raise money for a special purpose or program, or to supplement the income line of the operating budget.